‘Retrofit theming or interactive elements to:

-Most of the older hydroslides in New Zealand (say pre 2005) were designed and built by either of 2 local manufacturers; Cresta Composites and Aeromarine Industries.
-These hydroslides typically operate from a platform height of somewhere around 7m and are around 60-70m in length.
-There are some notable exceptions but most sit somewhere close to those numbers and, unless the slide is particularly slow, riders will likely be travelling between 4m – 6m per second, depending on gradient, slide path configuration, water flow rate and riding surface condition.
-Ride durations should, therefore, typically fall within a range of 11 – 17 seconds.
-So, what can we do to revitalise these hydroslides, particularly with a such short ride time?
-Are we talking hi-spec, hi-tech or a blunt instrument approach?
+Most of the older hydroslides in New Zealand (pre-2005) were designed and built by either of 2 local manufacturers; Cresta Composites or Aeromarine Industries.
+These hydroslides typically start from a platform height of somewhere around 7m and are around 60-70m in length.
+There are some notable exceptions but most seem to follow this standard slidepath formula.

-It is also worth pointing out that flashing lights can trigger epileptic fits, so its extremely important to be make riders aware of this through clear, appropriately positioned signage.
+It is also worth noting that flashing lights have been known to trigger epileptic fits in a small percentage of the population.
+Operationally, it’s extremely important to make riders aware of this possible danger through clearly positioned signage.

-Also, if the slide being revitalised was what is sometimes referred to as ‘a bit of a snoozer’ to begin with, the addition of light and sound won’t change the fundamental ride experience; it will still be a ‘snoozer’.
+Also, if the slide being revitalised was ‘a bit of a snoozer’ to begin with, the addition of light and sound won’t change the fundamental ride experience; it will still be a ‘snoozer’.

 Another retrofitting possibility is to add interactive play features.
 Nearly 10 years ago, WhiteWater introduced ‘Slideboarding’, where the speed and fun of hydroslides intersect with video gaming, as this video clip shows…